benswift/benswift.github.io/_talks/ltc-stem-camp.md

 ## what did we learn?

 pop music isn't black magic, it's a domain with lots of structure/patterns

+we can write instructions which express those patterns

 computers/code are _really useful_ for modelling/exploring this stuff